SuzanneNL/clouds-memory-game/testing.md

 I wanted to test my code with Jasmine, but unfortunately the course material and the tutorials I found on youtube were not extensive enough to apply to my code.
 I would have needed more time to dive into Jasmine testing, which I unfortunately did not have.
 I therefore manually tested all the functions, and I used console.log very much, for example to check if event listeners worked, or what the number of flipped cards was.
 I would still like to learn Jasmine one day.

 ## Testing user stories
+As the creator of this website...
+- **I want my website and game to be simple but attractive so that a user is enticed to play the game.**

+- **I want my website to have a clear and simple structure, so that it is easy to navigate.**
+- **I want my website to entertain the user with a fun memory game, that he will want to play several times - for example to try again to improve the number of clicks needed.**
+- **I want my website to 'reward' a user with sound effects and a modal at the end of the game.**

 As a user....
 - **I enjoy looking at pretty pictures of clouds.**
 I chose eight pictures of beautiful clouds.
 Even though the size of the images goes down as the user uses a smaller device, they are still portrayed correctly and visible.
 But for the best experience, I advice using a tablet or larger device, instead of a mobile phone.